INTRODUCTION OF HEART FAILURE

 a) Acute heart failure

-- Occurs suddenly and rapidly.
+- This type of heart failure occurs suddenly and rapidly.

 - Symptoms seem severe initially.